Micahnd/Profit-Drivers-and-Trends-in-the-US-and-UK-Film-Industry-2010-2023/README.md

   - Net Profit and Popularity: 0.15 (very weak positive correlation)
   - Net Profit and Runtime: 0.30 (weak positive correlation)

-From the Correlation Coefficients, it is observed that budget is the major player in determining a movie's financial success but, it's not the only factor at play.
-A great rating, engaging runtime, and very minimally, popularity can all contribute to a movie's financial success, but they are no definite guarantees of success.
+From the Correlation Coefficients, I observed that budget is the major player in determining a movie's financial success but, it's not the only factor at play.
+A great rating and engaging runtime can all contribute to a movie's financial success, but they are no definite guarantees of success.
+Notably, runtime has a significant impact on both expenses made on a movie and viewer ratings, striking a good balance.
 Surprisingly, popularity has little or no significant impact on Profit.

+## Insights and Visualizations

+## Referrences
+- Movies main data obtained from asaniczka, (2024).
+Full TMDB Movies Dataset 2024 (1M Movies) (Data obtained from The Movie Database [TMDB]).
+Retrieved from [Kaggle](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies/data)

+- Popularity metrics obtained from TMDB Popularity Guides, (2024): Retrieved from [TMDB docs](https://developer.themoviedb.org/docs/popularity-and-trending#tv-shows)

+- Movie Parent Company data obtained and clarified from Wikipedia. (n.d.).
+List of film production companies.
+Retrieved from [Wikipedia](https://en.wikipedia.org/wiki/List_of_film_production_companies)